KenKundert/sshconfig/README.rst

 The hostname may be a simple string, or it may be a dictionary.
 If given as a dictionary, each entry will have a string key and string value.
 The key would be the name of the network (in lower case) and the value would be the hostname or IP address to use when on that network.
-One of the keys should be 'default', which is used if the network does not match one of the given networks.
+One of the keys may be 'default', which is used if the network does not match one of the given networks.
 For example::